Qastor-Studio/Cepheus/README.md

 Please use `CephuesSettings()` to add a link to the About page if you hide it.

 Default as `false`

-### autoCorrectionIsEnabled
-`autoCorrectionIsEnabled: Bool` determines if autocorrection is allowed.

-Since Cepheus doesn't provide autocorrection, so this parameter is only meaningful when `CepheusIsEnabled` is `false`.

-Default as `true`

 ### onSubmit
 `onSubmit: () -> Void` receives actions and will be run when Confirm is pressed.